What Skill is Most Important For a Student Just Learning To Read?

 As a parent, you already know how important reading is for your child.
 Reading ability is a key factor in everything from kindergarten readiness to solving word problems in math class.
-But did you know that there are several factors that impact a child’s ability to begin reading?
+But do you know what skill is most important for a student just learning to read?
+There are several factors that impact a child’s ability to begin reading?
 Before your child can read chapter books or even a single sentence, they must develop pre-reading skills.

 There are six key pre-reading skills children must develop before becoming proficient readers.